A Place for Mom

 • Rent at independent living communities is generally higher than mortgage or rent payments at retirement communities.
 However, the HOA, housekeeping, and maintenance fees are included.

-• Some independent living communities may have partnerships with — or are located on the same grounds as — assisted living and memory care communities, allowing residents to more easily transition when they require higher levels of care down the road.
+• Some independent living communities may have partnerships with — or are located on the same grounds as — assisted living and memory care communities, allowing residents to more easily transition if they require higher levels of care down the road.

 Talk with a Senior Living Advisor